Lardil people: Ecology and lifestyle

 Rockwall fish traps (derndernim) were constructed off the coast to catch varieties of fish as the tides receded.
 The Lardil had a meticulous ethnobotanical knowledge and David McKnight has argued that "their botanical taxonomy is of the same intellectual order as our botanical scientific taxonomy".

 People raised within the mission, once detached from the hunter and gatherer lifestyle of the traditional community, were considered good workers to recruit for the pastoral stations, where they were employed as drovers and ringers.
 Once the mission was closed, the elderly once more regained some control.
-However the Landil people who had spent their mature years on the mainland as farm workers had no traditional background for raising children to draw on.
+However the Lardil people who had spent their mature years on the mainland as farm workers had no traditional background for raising children to draw on.
 The result was that the generation of children raised from the 1960s onwards had no grasp of either the old or new work technologies and ethics.

 Christian mission

 With the exception of Sweers Island, all the Wellesley Islands were set aside as an Aboriginal reserve.
 Generally, once Aboriginal resistance to the take-over of their lands was broken, they were concentrated in reserves and missions.
 Presbyterian missionaries were granted permission to establish a mission on Mornington Island, and one was duly built in 1914.
 A mission was established on Mornington Island by the Rev. Robert Hall, his wife and two assistants, Mr and Mrs Owen, and Hall strove to institute economic self-sufficiency for the islanders' economy, having an all-native crew manning the ketch, while organising the harvesting and curing of trepang.
 Their initial presence, according to one account, was received positively by the Lardil people.
 Hall was speared and killed in 1917 by a Lardil man, "Burketown Peter/Bad Peter" a respected drover based in Burketown, who ran into trouble, often standing up for his rights, and wanted to kill a cattle station owner with whom he fell out, but was dissuaded from doing so and told by Ganggalida people to return to his home country after refusing to obey local demands that he move back to the mainland.